Service-Learning Course Development Grant

 Service-learning offers opportunities for faculty, staff and students to partner with community groups on and off-campus to enrich learning, share knowledge and resources (from the community and the university), and increase Brock’s curricular engagement in the Niagara Region.
 Service-learning typically has academic learning, civic learning and personal learning as its outcomes and is a component of Brock's current Strategic Mandate Agreement, which can be accessed here.

-The incentive grants provide eligible faculty and staff members at Brock University with one-time grants of up to $1,500.00, specifically to support:
+The grants provide eligible faculty members at Brock University with one-time grants of $3,000.00 specifically to support:

 Note: The Service-Learning Resource Centre (located in ST226) offers resources to assist in the achievement of the above objectives.

-All full time, tenured, probationary and limited term faculty are eligible to apply for a Service-Learning Incentive Grant.
-The grants are also available to staff members involved in the administration of service-learning courses, for use in service-learning courses.
-Funding preference will be given to new courses that incorporate Service-Learning or to existing courses adding a new Service-Learning element to the course.
-The proposed project must clearly include a positive and reciprocal relationship between Brock faculty, students and either an internal or external community partner.
+All full-time, tenured, probationary and limited term faculty are eligible to apply for a Service-Learning Development Grant.
+The proposed project must clearly include a positive and reciprocal relationship between Brock faculty, students and either an internal or external community partner (including international partners).

 Use of Funds

-Funds may be used in various ways, with the proviso that the grant be used to further service-learning in a Brock course or program.
-It is also important to note that Brock spending rules apply to the funds available through the Service-Learning Course Incentive Grants.
+The $3,000.00 grants may be used in various ways.
+This may include hiring a service-learning support person or funding other needs associated with course development with the proviso that the grant be used to further service-learning in an academic course.
+It is also important to note that Brock spending rules apply to the funds available through the Service-Learning Course Development Grants.

-The deadline for applications is Monday, December 9, 2013 at 9:00am and the target date for the distribution of funds is set as December 20, 2013.
+The deadline for applications is Friday, December 5, 2014 at 12:00pm (noon) and the target date for the distribution of funds is set for January 2015.

 Please click here to access the grant application.